Is hybrid working beneficial for employee wellbeing?

-There are several reasons an employee might need to take time off work whilst pregnant.
-Some of the most common pregnancy-related illnesses:
+There are several reasons an employee might need to take time off work sick whilst pregnant.

 Employees should report pregnancy-related sickness absences like regular sickness absences.
 Employers can ask workers to provide a doctor’s note confirming that the absence is pregnancy related.

 You must record pregnancy-related sickness absences separately from standard sick leave.